-Before I wrote cookbooks, created clean eating programs, and even before I opened restaurants, I was a personal chef.
-I had a client once who was a single mom of a 7-year old girl.
-It was the first time I cooked for them, and I was just wrapping up in the kitchen when they got home from work and school.
+Before I wrote cookbooks, created whole food plant based recipes, wellness programs, and even before I opened restaurants, I was a personal chef.
+I had a client once who was the single mom of a 7-year old girl.
+It was the first time that I cooked for them and I was just wrapping up in the kitchen when they came home from work and school.

-The daughter walked in the house and stopped, dead in her tracks.
-She started wiggling her nose, just like a cat does when a dog passes by.
-She looked up at her mom and asked “what is that smell?” with a perplexed look on her face.
+The daughter walked into the house and stopped dead in her tracks.
+She started wiggling her nose, just like a cat does when a dog is near.
+She looked up at her mom and asked “What is that smell?” with a perplexed look on her face.

-It was fucking heartbreaking and it gave me happy chills at the same time.
-Heartbreaking because this little girl had NEVER had a home cooked meal in her 7 years, and happy chills because she was going to have one that night.
+It was fucking heartbreaking but it gave me happy chills at the same time.
+Heartbreaking because this little girl had NEVER had a home cooked meal in her 7 years and happy chills because she was going to have one that night.

 I made this recipe for you because people are buzzing around like cute little bumble bees, going from one thing to the next, sucking the pollen out of life without slowing down to enjoy the sanctity of the kitchen.

-This recipe requires a small amount of effort, but 20 minutes is all you need (plus a few minutes for chopping the veggies) for a home cooked meal that will leave your house smelling like Italy.
+This recipe requires a small amount of effort, but 20 minutes is all you need (plus a few more minutes for chopping the veggies) for a home cooked meal that’ll leave your house smelling like Italy.

 20 Minute Vegan One Pot Pasta

-2 green onions, chopped (use white and green parts)
+- 2 green onions use white and green parts, chopped

 Here's how to throw it together, with love